The Best Non-Surgical Hair Loss Solutions

 Particularly in hereditary hair loss, follicles become sensitive to dihydrotestosterone (DHT), a byproduct of the hormone testosterone, which causes them to shrivel and stop producing hair.
 Topical solutions, both prescription and over-the-counter, are anti-androgenetic, which means they work to block testosterone and DHT.
 When looking for DHT blocking ingredients in topical products, look for ketoconazole, salicylic acid, pyrithione zinc, and saw palmetto extract to ensure efficacy.
 Over the counter shampoos often also contain amino acids and antioxidants, which promote healthy hair growth and reduce damage.
 Natural ingredients like biotin, niacin, pumpkin seed oil, or rosemary oil can also be effective in topical solutions for hair growth.

-Rogaine is one of the industry standard topical hair loss treatments and uses an a DHT-blocking chemical called Minoxidil.
+Rogaine is one of the industry-standard topical hair loss treatments and uses a DHT-blocking chemical called Minoxidil.
 It is clinically proven specifically on male-pattern hair loss and can be used by both men and women to maintain hair and stimulate hair growth.
-Minoxidil revives and increases the size of hair follicles have shrunk due to heredity hair loss and lengthens the hair’s natural growth cycle for thicker and longer hair.
+Minoxidil revives and increases the size of hair follicles have shrunk due to hereditary hair loss and lengthens the hair’s natural growth cycle for thicker and longer hair.

 Since topical solutions are generally chemical-based, some people have reported side effects and limited research has been done on the effects of hair regrowth medication on pregnancy and nursing, so it is advised to proceed with caution.
 Always consult your doctor before using any chemical-based hair products.